-ESC works with our clients to understand their operations in order to appropriately and effectively meet the applicable regulatory requirements.
+ESC works with our clients by supplying EPA enforcement consulting in order to appropriately and effectively meet the applicable regulatory requirements.
 In addition to plan development and certification, our staff’s broad background within industrial and petro-chemical manufacturing will allow us to assist you in conducting training and exercise programs as part of the overall emergency plan assessment activities.
 We look forward to assisting you.

 * This figure presents a portion of the flowchart concept discussed at the US EPA National Response Center (NRC) website detailing the functioning of the National Response System.
 When a release or spill occurs, if the amount of a hazardous substance release or oil spill exceeds the established reporting trigger, the organization responsible for the release or spill is required by law to notify the NRC.